sourcegraph/handbook/content/ops/legal/Contract Review and Signature Authority Policy.md

 - Sourcegraph Form - Non-standard Terms (redlined)

-  - Review:

-    - Legal
-    - Customer Engineer (CE) for security addenda or questionnaires
+  - Review: (a) Legal and (b) Customer Engineer (CE) for security addenda or questionnaires

-  - Approve:

-    - Legal; and
-    - Finance for any non-standard payment terms including termination
+  - Approve: (a) Legal and (b) Finance for any non-standard payment terms including termination
   - Sign: Director of Legal or VP Finance/Operations

 - Customer Form

-  - Review:

-    - Legal
-    - Customer Engineer (CE) for security addenda or questionnaires
+  - Review: (a) Legal and (b) Customer Engineer (CE) for security addenda or questionnaires

-  - Approve:
-    - Legal; and
-    - Finance for any non-standard payment terms including termination
+  - Approve: (a) Legal and (b) Finance for any non-standard payment terms including termination
   - Sign: Director of Legal or VP Finance/Operations

 Templates: